ReisTecnologia/abc/README.md

 http://localhost:3000/
 ```

-## configure remote db and bucket on Netlify
+## configure remote db and bucket environment variables on Netlify

 This project is setup using Netlify, meaning the enviroment variables used to grant the app access to the Dynamodb and S3 Bucket are configured on the Netlify.
 On the deploy settings you have to setup the appropriate value for your AWS Access Key ID and AWS Secret Key.